Sv443/AOC/2022/README.md

 Install dependencies with `npm i`

 Run a specific day's code with `npm start <day>`
+Run the latest day's code with `npm start -- -l`
-Or open a prompt by just running `npm start`
+Or open a prompt to choose the day by just running `npm start`